niklasbuschmann/contrast/about.md

 ## Recreation

 I believe that video games are one of the best ways to stay connected with friends who can't meet in person.
-If I'm gaming, I usually spend my time on TFT, League, Tetris or chess.
+If I'm gaming, I usually spend my time on TFT, League, Tetris, chess or co-op games.
 Feel free to add me on Discord: dodoman767

 I'm also currently in the middle of watching Vinland Saga and it's amazing!